-A common question: can I sell my house if I have an equity release plan?
-Here’s everything you need to know.
+Can I sell my house if I have an equity release plan?
+This is a common question and here’s everything you need to know.

 What is equity release?

-Equity release is a way for homeowners aged 55 and over to access some of the money tied up in their homes without having to move house.
+Equity release is a way for homeowners aged 55 and over to access some of the money tied up in their homes without having to move houses.

 The money can normally be taken as a lump sum, regular payments, ad-hoc payments, or a combination of these.

 The money is repaid when you die and your home is sold, or when you go into long-term care.

 You’re probably wondering “can I sell my house if I have equity release?”.
 If you have taken out an equity release plan it is usually still possible to move house – but there are some things you should be aware of.

 What type of equity release plan do you have?

 There are two main types of equity release: lifetime mortgages and home reversion plans.